HairyDuck/ring-live-view-reconnector/README.md

 ## Features

 - Automatically clicks the "Reconnect" button when Ring Live View disconnects
+- Visual notification indicator when reconnection occurs
 - Works silently in the background
 - No configuration needed
 - Lightweight and efficient
 - Privacy-focused: operates entirely locally with no data collection

+## How It Works

+The extension monitors your Ring Live View and when a disconnect occurs:
+1. Automatically detects the disconnect dialog
+2. Clicks the "Reconnect" button for you
+3. Maintains your live view connection without manual intervention

+## Visual Feedback

+When the extension reconnects your live view:
+- A small blue rotating ring appears near the close button
+- Indicator disappears after reconnection is complete
+- Non-intrusive and matches Ring's interface design

 ## Installation